Federal Cuts End Philadelphia’s SNAP-Ed Nutrition Program

 Philadelphia School District Building.
 Credit: It's Our City, CC BY 2.0 via Wikimedia Commons

 The program served about 43,000 students in Philadelphia through the Eat Right Philly program, which provided students with nutrition education, cooking lessons, and support for healthier diets and lifestyles.
-According to the Pennsylvania Department of Education website, more than 70% of the students qualify for free or reduced-price lunch.
-Advocates say that loss of snap ed leaves a huge gap in nutrition access and education across Philadelphia.
+According to the Pennsylvania Department of Education website, more than 70% of students in the city qualify for free or reduced-price lunch.
+Advocates say that loss of SNAP-Ed leaves a huge gap in nutrition access and education across Philadelphia.

 Leave a Reply